 - If you’re planting out young seedlings, make sure the roots fall vertically in the planting hole.
 Also be sure the hole is deep enough to accommodate the roots.
 Firm in well after planting.

 - Make sure your pot has drainage holes so that your vegetables do not become water-logged.

-- Remember if you are gardening in containers outside or in pots on your windowsill, your plants will dry out quicker, so keep an eye on them and top up with water regularly.
+- Remember if you are gardening in containers outside or in pots on your windowsill, your plants will dry out quicker.
+So keep an eye on them and top up with water regularly.

-Studies show that cooking can have a positive effect on our mental wellbeing through growing our self-confidence, enhancing our life skills and encouraging healthier eating habits, so aside from the satisfaction of growing your own food, you’ll be taking care of yourself at the same time!
+Studies show that cooking can have a positive effect on our mental wellbeing.
+It can improve our self-confidence, enhance our life skills and encourage healthier eating habits.
+So aside from the satisfaction of growing your own food, you’ll be taking care of yourself at the same time!

 Join Grow With Yakult

 The campaign also includes expert advice and insights into the science around gardening and wellbeing, as well as resources and live cook-alongs on Yakult’s social channels.
-For the opportunity to sign up to join the campaign and receive your seeds and guide, visit yakult.co.uk/GrowWithYakult.
+For the opportunity to sign up to the campaign and receive your seeds and guide, visit yakult.co.uk/GrowWithYakult.

 For further information, visit yakult.co.uk/GrowWithYakult or follow Yakult on Facebook @YakultUKIE and Instagram @Yakult_UKIreland #GrowWithYakult